GolangBCN/golangbcn.github.io/content/posts/meetup-march-2016.md

 This time we had two talks:

 - [William Kennedy] talked about performance and productivity when solving problems with code.
-- [Ivan Fraixedes] talked on Go's out of the box provided profiling tools.
+- [Ivan Fraixedes] talked on [Go's out of the box provided profiling tools].

 {{< figure src="http://photos1.meetupstatic.com/photos/event/1/7/4/6/highres_447905958.jpeg" title="William's talk on performance" >}}